ivohunink/node-hero-mysql/README.md

 # node-hero-mysql
 This is the (unofficial) MySQL version of RisingStack's tutorial 'Node Hero NodeJS Database'.
+More info here: https://blog.risingstack.com/node-js-database-tutorial/

 # Installation
 Building and running this simple application is very easy.
 Be sure you have Git, NodeJS and MySQL installed, then follow the directions below.